benblank/git-alias/README.md

 All flags must precede the alias name, if any.

-- `--compact` — Do not include unnecessary whitespace (not even a trailing newline) when displaying aliases.
-Overrides `--pretty`.
-Only applicable after `--json`.

-- `--config` — Format aliases as appropriate for including in a Git configuration file when displaying them.
-Overrides `--json` and `--shell`.
+- `--config` — Format aliases as appropriate for including in a Git configuration file when displaying them, including the `[alias]` section header.
 Not applicable when creating an alias.

-- `--header` (default when using `--config`) — Include the `[alias]` section header when displaying aliases and indent each alias definition.
-Overrides `--no-header`.
-Only applicable after `--config`.

-- `--json` — Format aliases as JSON.
-Overrides `--config` and `--shell`.
+- `--config-no-header` — Format aliases as appropriate for including in a Git configuration file when displaying them, but do **not** include the `[alias]` section header or indent the definitions.
 Not applicable when creating an alias.

-- `--no-header` — Do not include a section header or use indentation when displaying aliases.
-Overrides `--header`.
-Only applicable after `--config`.

-- `--pretty` — Include extra whitespace to make the output more readable for humans when displaying aliases.
-Overrides `--compact`.
-Only applicable after `--json`.
+- `--json` — Format aliases as "pretty-printed" JSON when displaying them.
+Not applicable when creating an alias.

+- `--json-compact` — Format aliases as JSON when displaying them, but do not include unnecessary whitespace (not even a trailing newline).

 - `--shell` (default) — Format aliases as appropriate for execution via the shell when displaying them.
-Overrides `--config` and `--json`.
 Not applicable when creating an alias.

 _See also the section on [common flags](#common-flags)._